TimoKropp/OPENCHESSBOARD_MidiSequencer/README.md

 # OPENCHESSBOARD_MidiSequencer
 This is a creative use case for using the openchessboard as midi-step-sequencer with Ableton Live.
+U

 # SETUP
-Two third party programs, LoopMidi and Hairless MIDI, are needed to support the openchessboard as midi device in Ableton Live.
+Use the .als template-file for quick setup of a new Ableton Live project.Two third party programs, LoopMidi and Hairless MIDI, are needed to support the openchessboard as midi device in Ableton Live.

 ## LoopMIDI allows Ableton to use an external MIDI device.
 Download LoopMIDI [here](https://www.tobias-erichsen.de/software/loopmidi.html).